Why do strategic plans for inclusive excellence matter?

 Some important points to keep in mind when using this guidance and toolkit include:

-• The Office of Institutional Diversity will remain available throughout the diversity strategic planning process to provide technical assistance and facilitation where helpful.
+- The Office of Institutional Diversity will remain available throughout the strategic planning process to provide technical assistance and facilitation where helpful.

-When your unit’s diversity strategic plan is complete, please provide it to the Office of Institutional Diversity to support ongoing diversity strategic planning implementation and assessment efforts at the university level.
+When your unit’s inclusive excellence strategic plan is complete, please share it with the Office of Institutional Diversity to support ongoing inclusive excellence strategic planning implementation and assessment efforts at the university level.

 Want to see examples?